The sizing, span, and spacing of floor joists are crucial aspects of house framing.

 Truss Span and Spacing Chart from Alpine Engineered Products

-I-joists are designed so because their shape is best at resisting both bending and shear forces.
+I-joists are designed because their shape is best at resisting both bending and shear forces.

 As in the case of truss joists, there are no standard codes for I-joists to determine their spans and size.
 This is due to the many variations of I-beams that exist in the market.

-As such, manufacturers are bound to provide an I-beam span chart indicating its specifications and proportioning limits.
+As such, manufacturers are bound to provide an I-joist span chart indicating its specifications and proportioning limits.

 What are Common Sizes of Joists Used in Construction?